ErlendF/ctp/README.md

  - Managing time.
  - Prioritizing important aspects
  - Distributing workload
- - Implementing enough MEANINGFUL tests to reach 75% coverage
+ - Implementing enough meaningful tests to reach 75% coverage (see testing section)

 ### Learning outcome
 During the run of this project the group members have learned how to work with authentication, cobra file-structure, go testing using mocks and interfaces, OAuth2 and authentication using Google, Gitlab CI/CD, and that proper documentation makes many hassles go away.
 The group also discovered problems with local deployment concerning Google's *Authorized redirect URIs* (see Authentication OAuth workaround).